Alan Cordner: Family

-He attended the Hamilton and Western District Boys' College from 1902 to 1906, and was a prefect in 1905 and school captain in 1906.
+Cordner attended the Hamilton and Western District Boys' College from 1902 to 1906, and was a prefect in 1905 and school captain in 1906.

 Footballer

-As a schoolboy he was renowned for his long drop-kicks and his very strong marks.
+As a schoolboy Cordner was renowned for his long drop-kicks and strong marks.

-Recruited from Warrnambool, he played his first senior VFL match, aged 21, for Geelong, against Carlton, at Princes Park, on Saturday, 19 August 1911 (round sixteen).
+Recruited from Warrnambool, Cordner played his first senior VFL match, aged 21, for Geelong, against Carlton, at Princes Park, on Saturday, 19 August 1911 (round sixteen).
 He was given the single game to gauge his prospects for the 1912 season; he played well for Geelong in a high standard match, which Carlton won in the last quarter.

-Although he played well in Geelong's first match of the season, he was not selected again until the match against University on 8 June 1912 (round eight).
+Although Cordner played well in Geelong's first match of the season, he was not selected again until the match against University on 8 June 1912 (round eight).
 On a very windy day, with a bad football (it had been over-inflated), and in a very low standard game, which Geelong eventually won by 37 points, 8.15 (63) to 3.8 (26), he was not amongst Geelong's best players.

 Cleared from Geelong to Collingwood on 9 April 1913, he played his first senior game for Collingwood, at Victoria Park, against Carlton, on 17 May 1913 (round four); he played well, in the backline, in a Collingwood team that won a hard-fought match by six points.
-In 1913 he played a total of ten senior games (of a possible nineteen) for Collingwood, including its Semi-Final 37-point loss to Fitzroy on 13 September 1913.
+In 1913 he played ten senior games (of a possible nineteen) for Collingwood, including its Semi-Final 37-point loss to Fitzroy on 13 September 1913.
 He injured his collar-bone during the match, which was played in the rain, on a very wet and muddy ground.
 He remained on the field of play once injured, but was of little use.

-His half brother Laurence Osmaston "Larry" Cordner (1911–1992), and two of his cousins, Dr. Henry "Harry" Cordner (1885–1943) and Dr. Edward Rae "Ted" Cordner (1887–1963), also played senior VFL football.
+Cordner's half brother Laurence Osmaston "Larry" Cordner (1911–1992), and two of his cousins, Dr. Henry "Harry" Cordner (1885–1943) and Dr. Edward Rae "Ted" Cordner (1887–1963), also played senior VFL football.
 Dr "Ted" was the father of the Don Cordner, Denis Cordner, Ted Cordner and John Cordner who all played for Melbourne in the 1940s.

 Soldier

-In 1914 he was working as a clerk, but he enlisted in Melbourne on 22 August 1914; it was the same day that he played his last match for Collingwood.
+Cordner was working as a clerk when he enlisted in Melbourne on 22 August 1914; it was the same day that he played his last match for Collingwood.
 He was the first Collingwood footballer to enlist.
 He served as a private in B Company of the 6th Battalion, First AIF, and embarked on 19 October 1914, aboard HMAT Hororata, for service overseas.

 His brother, Sergeant Edward Clement Cordner (Service number 89), enlisted on 18 May 1914, serving in the 13th Light Horse Regiment.
 His cousin, Captain Edward Rae "Ted" Cordner, served as a medical officer in the 6th Field Ambulance.
 His other cousin, Dr. Henry "Harry" Cordner, overseas at the time that war broke out, was commissioned as an officer in the Royal Army Medical Corps, and served in France.